 Airports & Airlines

 Colombia's biggest international airport is Bogotá's newly renovated Aeropuerto Internacional El Dorado.
-A second phase of the expansion project is underway.
+A second phase of its expansion project is under way.

 Colombia requires, technically at least, that visitors have an onward ticket before they're allowed into the country.
 Airlines and travel agents quite strictly enforce this, and no one will sell you a one-way ticket unless you already have an onward ticket.
 Upon arrival in Colombia, however, hardly any immigration officials will ask you to present your onward ticket.